anderson-m-souza/login-system/README.md

 ./main.py
 ```

-6. Chose an option from the menu and hit `Enter`:
+6. Choose an option from the menu and hit `Enter`:

 ```
 Authentication Program